-&lt;sup>1 The expense ratio has been computed based on the guidelines laid down by the Investment Management Association of Singapore ("IMAS").
+- The expense ratio has been computed based on the guidelines laid down by the Investment Management Association of Singapore ("IMAS").
 The calculation of the expense ratio at 20CY was based on total operating expenses of S\$XX (20PY: S\$XX) divided by the average net asset value of \$xx (20PY: S\$xx) for the year.
-The total operating expenses do not include (where applicable) brokerage and other transaction costs, performance fee, interest expense, distribution paid out to unitholders, foreign exchange gains/losses, front or back end loads arising from the purchase or sale of other funds and tax deducted at source or arising out of income received, and the average net asset value of S\$XX (20PY: S\$XX).
+The total operating expenses do not include (where applicable) brokerage and other transaction costs, performance fee, interest expense, distribution paid out to unitholders, foreign exchange gains/losses, front or back end loads arising from the purchase or sale of other funds and tax deducted at source or arising out of income received.
 The Fund does not pay any performance fee.
-The average net asset value is based on the month-end (or daily) balances.

-&lt;sup>2 The portfolio turnover ratio is calculated in accordance with the formula stated in the Code on Collective Investment Schemes.
-The calculation of the portfolio turnover ratio was based on the total value of purchases (or sales) of the underlying investments of S\$XX (20PY: S\$XX) divided by the weighted average daily net asset value of S\$XX (PY:XX).
+The average net asset value is based on the daily balances. - The portfolio turnover ratio is calculated in accordance with the formula stated in the Code on Collective Investment Schemes.
+The calculation of the portfolio turnover ratio was based on the lower of the total value of purchases or sales of the underlying investments, being purchase of S\$XX (20PY: sales of S\$XX) divided by the average daily net asset value of S\$XX (PY:XX).

-APPENDIX 2: TYPICAL STATEMENT OF CASH FLOW (FOR PROPERTY FUNDS)
+APPENDIX 2: TYPICAL STATEMENT OF CASH FLOWS (FOR PROPERTY FUNDS)

-STATEMENT OF CASH FLOW
+STATEMENT OF CASH FLOWS